 Car accidents can cause serious, lasting injuries that affect victims for years to come.
 Even minor accidents can result in injuries that are expensive to treat and require significant time off work.
 Many people are aware that there are several avenues to explore in order to recover these costs, but most do not realize that there is a time limit for filing a civil lawsuit for injuries.

-Personal-Injury Claim Time Limits in Louisiana
+Personal Injury Claim Time Limits in Alabama

-According to Alabama Code, you must commence any legal action to recover damages relating to negligence within two years of the incident.
+According to the Alabama Code, you must commence any legal action to recover damages relating to negligence within two years of the incident.
 The court will typically consider the start date to be the date when the accident occurred or the date when a reasonable person would have discovered the damages.
-If your personal injury claim relates to toxic substances, the case time limit will only commence when your symptoms begin to show, and medical malpractice suits typically have a four-year time limit.
+If your personal injury claim relates to toxic substances, the case time limit will usually commence when your symptoms begin to show, and medical malpractice suits typically have a four-year time limit.

 For a free legal consultation, call 800-537-8185